vinhocent/htn-backend-challenge/readme.md

 # Hack the North 2023 Backend Challenge

+## Running this Server

+- Make sure you have docker and docker-compose on your machine
+- Navigate to the project's directory
+- run `docker-compose up`

 ## Directories
 - Our skill and user routes in `routes`
 - Our database defined in `database/db.js`